uchicago/shibboleth-oidc/README.md

 ```

 ## Run
-Navigate to the `idp-webapp-overlay` module and run the following command:
+From the root directory, run the following command:

 ```bash
 mvn verify